Lil Uzi Vert: DJ Drama

+Reese LaFlare and OG Maco

+On April 29, 2016, Atlanta rapper OG Maco went on a rant on social media and claimed that he "paved the way" for Woods, whom he stated was "stealing [his] sauce".
+Maco implied there was no issue between the two, though Woods took offense to Maco mentioning fellow Atlanta rapper Reese LaFlare, with whom Woods was feuding.
+In August, Woods attempted to assault LaFlare at Day N Night Fest after seeing him through a security barrier, though they were stopped by security.
+In September, Maco and Woods resolved their feud.
+In January 2018, Woods punched LaFlare in the face and bragged about it on Twitter, though they later deleted the tweet.

+Rich the Kid

+In early 2018, Woods tweeted that they were unhappy at DJ Drama's label, Generation Now.
+Fellow rapper Rich the Kid replied to say that if Woods had signed to their label, Rich Forever Music, they would have never had that problem.
+Woods responded by stating that they would not sign to Rich's label for $20,000, implying this was the amount offered and that it was not enough.
+Rich then replied that it would have been worth accepting the offer either way.
+Things escalated with disses on social media between the two.
+In March 2018, Rich the Kid released a diss track on Woods titled "Dead Friends", a play on words of Woods' catchphrase in their hit single "XO Tour Llif3".
+This was to be followed by Woods' track "Rich Forever", which would never see an official release.
+An incident occurred between the two at a Starbucks in June 2018, when Woods attempted to attack Rich but was stopped by security.

 Personal life

 Woods was in a relationship with fashion designer Brittany Byrd from 2014 to 2017.
 Byrd moved from California to attend the Parsons School of Design, where she was studying when she met Woods.
 Woods first referenced Byrd in their song "Nuyork Nights at 21" from Luv Is Rage and later made multiple other songs about her.
 A popular figure among Woods' fans, she also appeared in the music video for Woods' breakout single "Money Longer".
 On June 26, 2017, Woods and Byrd broke up, which Woods announced with a song titled "Stole Your Luv".
 Since 2019, Woods has been in a relationship with JT of the hip hop duo City Girls.

-In an interview with GQ, Woods stated that they are allergic to chocolate.

 Following the death of rapper Lil Peep from an accidental fentanyl overdose, Woods announced they were quitting drugs and attempting sobriety.

-After the 2018 murder of Woods's friend, fellow musician XXXTentacion, Woods asked for help on social media from other rappers, to build a foundation against gun violence, which would keep XXXTentacion's family and his future child provided for.
+Also, after the 2018 murder of fellow musician XXXTentacion, Woods asked for help on social media from other rappers to build a foundation against gun violence, which would also provide for XXXTentacion's family and his future child.